penkzhou/twitter-enhanced/README.md

 2. Run `npm install` to install dependencies.
 3. Use `npm run build` to compile TypeScript files.
 4. For continuous compilation during development, use `npm run watch`.

+### Adding a New Language

+To add support for a new language:

+1. Create a new JSON file in the `_locales` directory, named after the language's locale code (e.g., `fr` for French).
+2. Copy the contents of `_locales/en/messages.json` to your new file.
+3. Translate all the message values to the new language.
+4. Update the supported languages list in this README and in the extension's settings.

 ## Contributing